 You know Sally screwed up the numbers on the report, but you’re not about to say that right now.
 Currently, you have to listen to rapid-fire negative feedback directed at the spot between your eyebrows, spittle included, and just a dash of a headache forming.
 What do you do next?

 Here, you find yourself in a tricky spot because you don’t want to toss another body under the bus, but you also don’t want your reputation dragged through the streets.
+You want to walk the line between not being over-defensive and saying it’s not your fault respectfully.
 While people sometimes perceive delicate wording as passive-aggressive, you need to note possible confusion and redirect the topic to where the whole team gets to discuss it.
 The topic does concern everyone, after all.

 4. “Let me retrace my steps before we discuss this matter further.”